FlyingDutchmanGames/battle_box/README.md

 - [x] deal with invalid moves submission
 - [x] Make Github Name not required (github doesn't require it)
 - [x] Terrain as binary
+- [x] Include the terrain in game settings on startup

 ### Useful SQL